Blasda01/Scooter_Availability_Tableau/README.md

 **Process**

-*Extract and merge data from three sources (Scooter availability, GIS location codes, and zipcode poverty rates) and build database.
+*Extract and merge data from three sources (Scooter availability, GIS location codes, and zipcode poverty rates) and build database.</br>
 *Categorize scooter locations based on type of zipcode (High-Poverty neighborhood, Low-Poverty neighborhood, or Downtown).
 *Calculate distribution rates in Jupyter Notebook and then display maps and graphs in Tableau.